Hedgehog Citizen Science

 The Irish Hedgehog Survey is a citizen science project led by researchers in National University of Ireland, Galway.
 The aim of the survey is to learn more about where hedgehogs live in Ireland and how they use our urban and rural habitats.

-The public are asked to take part in in the project in one of three ways - by recording hedgehogs wherever you see them, by surveying your gardens for hedgehogs or by undertaking a larger survey in your local area.
+The public can take part in in the project by recording hedgehogs wherever you see them.
+You might also like to survey your garden for hedgehogs this summer.
 No special skills or knowledge are required to take part.
 The information provided will help enormously in monitoring hedgehog abundance and distribution in Ireland.

 Please click on the links below to learn more about the ways you can help us survey hedgehogs.